kpalang/mirth-plugin-guide/Readme.md

 ---

+## Foreword
+If you, the reader, have any suggestions, questions, or anything at all you'd like to add, please either create a pull-request or an Issue and I'll look into it.

+Now let's get on to it.

+---

 ## Requirements
 - Java JDK - I suggest version 1.8 because the UI part of Mirth uses that.
 I'm going to use a [Temurin build](https://adoptium.net/index.html?variant=openjdk8&jvmVariant=hotspot).
 You can get installation instructions for your OS version at the bottom of that page.
 - Maven - You can download a version of Maven [here](https://maven.apache.org/index.html).
 I'm going to use version 3.8.4.